Clad3815/ai-function-helper-langchain/README.md

 - options: An object containing the following keys:
   - `args`: The arguments to be passed to the custom function.
 Can be a string, number, list, dictionary, or a combination of these, the function will auto manage them.
   - `description`: A description of the function's purpose.
   - `funcReturn`: The expected return type of the custom function.
+Check the [funcReturn](#funcreturn) section for more details.
   - `functionName`: (optional): The name of the custom Python function to use.
 It's help to give context to the AI model.
 Default is `custom_function`.
   - `promptVars` : (optional): A dictionary of variables to be used in the prompt.
 It's will replace the variable name by the variable value in the prompt.
 Format: `${variableName}`.
 Default is `{}`.
   - `showDebug` (optional): If set to true, debug information will be printed to the console.
 Default is `false`.